stevenelleman/tandem/docs/spec.md

   The downside of this approach is that an individual can take a silo hostage, if they've contributed vital sources.
 While this is true, an individual would be sacrificing their future credibility as well, indicating either extreme integrity or desperation, either way such extremes indicate a real underlying problem, and giving recourse to individuals is essential for solving problems (or, even better, preventing them in the first place).
 - Increasingly I think a source and edge are fundamentally related.
 Is there any velocity-position metaphor that can be drawn?
 Intuitively they seem related (and I would love to rope the Heisenberg Principle into this idea)

-**Sourcegraph Notes**

--   Document vs scope
--   Each branch represents one cogent doc

-Sections:

-1. Sourcegraph:

-1. Persistent
-2. Extensible
-3. Version-Controlled

-3. Git + Functional Transformations
-4. Functional Transformations within a “document”

-1. Doc as a (f(g(f(h(null, i1), i2) …) iN)
-2. Checkpointing + Collapsing

-6. Functional Transformations between “documents”

-1. Highlight + Embed
-2. Branches in, branches out

-8. Scopes: graph boundaries

-1. Some kind of set
-2. How to define?

-1. Follow the branch?
-2. Singleton sources?
-3. Scopes in Scopes

-10. Sensible Search:

-1. Set Logic applied with Scopes
-2. Sensible, precise, search

-12. 1 Transformation : 1 Action

-1. Function corresponds to a specific UI
-2. Eg: Highlight transformation to color UI
-3. Different device UIs can translate to the same transformation
-4. Allows different user preferences

-14. 1 Type : 1 View [Later]

-1. Just like Action, is a UI for a particular Type
-2. Code vs Text type

-1. Text: Word / Preview
-2. Code: IntelliJ

-16. 1 View : N Actions

-1. View is a workspace for a Type
-2. Eg:  Preview PDF viewer

-18. 1 Tile : 1 View

-1. UI is made up of tiles
-2. Tiles correspond to View

-20. 1 Board: N Tile

-1. Boards can be saved as a clustered tab
-2. Eg: Highlight tiles
-3. Position on document is saved, position between tiles is saved
-4. Otherwise not using any memory, just need to get positions back

-22. Going meta:

-1. Transformation, Action, Type, and View are also types
-2. Can read/write them with their own T / A / V
-3. Represent default types
-4. For this to work need to define simple contracts between each component
-5. Users may specify the version of the T / A / V as they change (although it feels unlike T and A will change too much)

-24. Questions:

-1. Save explicitly or automatically
-2. Privacy vs deletion
-3. 2D time
+## General Questions

+### Save Automatically?
-4. Privacy
+### Further Discuss Privacy

-Todo:

--   Tentative milestones / calendars
--   Generic client application for Mac and Linux using React-Native

--   Repurpose existing web frontend

--   Adding transformation logic to the sourcegraph version
--   Tile object
--   View object for text

--   Build in actions

--   Clearer understanding of scopes
--   Clearer understanding for monetization

-Questions:
+### Checkpoints
+* Why have them if every transofrmation can be reverted back to?

--   Functional Invertibility?
+### Functional Invertibility?
--   Checkpoints?

-Notes:
+### What Did Steven Mean by these?

 -   Prescriptive vs Nonsense

 -   Character vs Letters

--   Entrenchment vs Exploitative
 -   Entrenchment vs Security
--   Changes to references:

--   Sedimentary

--   Blame / anchor — move back over time in same area6

-### Sean's Editing Notes;

-* I can see the rationale behind having transformations be pure functions, but will this become too restrictive?
+## Discussions to Have

+* Entrenchment vs. security in the context of our monetization system
+	* Discounted cash flow could make retiring on sourcegraph income impossible.
+Is this what we want

+## Sean's Questions

+22. Going meta:

+23. Transformation, Action, Type, and View are also types
+24. Can read/write them with their own T / A / V
+25. Represent default types
+26. For this to work need to define simple contracts between each component
+27. Users may specify the version of the T / A / V as they change (although it feels unlike T and A will change too much) 28.

+*I'm skeptical of this.* If the code that drives types is also a Type that the user can modify, then the user can break Types.
+If they break types, they break everything that uses Types, which is their entire Sourcegraph.
+If the time dimensions also uses types, they break that too and can't branch off from an earlier version to revert their changes.
+In summary, this could allow people to irreparably ruin their sourcegraphs.